– John Rampton- VIP Contributor – Entrepreneur and Connector (Edited to fit our profession)

 Some clients are uncomfortable or not allowed by their employers to refer.
 In that case, you need to think outside of the box.
 Can they leave a review or testimonial on your website or review site?
-Are they willing to be a part of a case study?
-Those are ways that they’re endorsing and recommending your business without giving a direct referral.
+Those are ways that they’re endorsing and recommending you without giving a direct referral.

 9. Offer incentives.

 Even though your work has to speak for itself, everyone enjoys a gift.
-Incentives like a gift card, percentage off of future work, a small gift or charitable donation in their name are powerful for building a bond.
+Incentives like a gift card, a small gift or charitable donation in their name are powerful for building a bond.

 10. Be specific.

-When asking for a referral, don’t simply ask, “Do you know anyone that could use a freelance writer?”
+When asking for a referral, don’t simply ask, “Do you know anyone that could use a great Realtor?”
 That’s too broad.
-However, if you asked clients who have hired you as a financial writer, if they know a couple of people that could use a financial writer to discuss the blockchain or fintech, you have a better chance to spark their memory.
+However, if you asked clients who have hired you as their Realtor, if they know a couple of people that could use a Realtor to help them, you have a better chance to spark their memory.